 If eggs are unlabeled and cheap, they are almost certainly caged or conventional eggs.

 Cage-free is a term regulated by the USDA, but it doesn’t speak to any size, space, or feed requirements.
-So while definitely a step up from caged eggs, these birds can still be housed by the thousands in small enclosures that aren’t technically cages and fed low-quality corn and soy feed.
+So while definitely a step up from caged eggs, these birds can still be housed by the thousands in small enclosures that aren’t technically caged and fed low-quality corn and soy feed.